ergonautkb/one-s-zmk-config/README.md

 ### How to change the keymap?

-1. Fork or use this repository as a template https://github.com/ergonautkb/one-zmk-config.
+1. Fork or use this repository as a template https://github.com/ergonautkb/one-s-zmk-config.
-2. Enable Github Actions for your repository.
+2. Enable Github Actions for your repository if needed.

 You have two options on how to configure your desired keymap: